 In a draft pilot dated December 2003; the prison was set to be the Real Life 'Supermax' Wallens Ridge Prison in Virginia, it was supposed to have a 60 minute run time, not the ~40 minutes it eventually did.
 Scofield's 'back number' was 55241, not 94941.
 Sucre's friend in the Prison Yard was C-Note, this changed to a different character called 'Wholesale'.
 Fibonacci was called Hill.
 Scofield was top of his class at Georgetown not Loyola.
 Scofield getting caught with the shank after the toilets were blocked off was in this episode, this was switched with Scofield attacking Abruzzi to lead to a second meeting with Pope.

-Both Jeff Perry (the Vice Presidents brother Terrence) and Paul Adelstein (Vice Presidents bodyguard) play on Scandal, which also deals with government conspiracy.
+Both Jeff Perry (the Vice Presidents brother, Terrence Steadman) and Paul Adelstein (the Vice Presidents bodyguard, Paul Kellerman) play roles in Scandal, which also deals with a government conspiracy.

 Three characters from Season 1 go on to play characters in the show Chicago Fire, also based in Illinois.
 DuShon Monique Brown who plays Nurse Katie Welch goes on to play Connie, the firehouse secretary.
 Christian Stolte who plays Corrections Officer Keith Stolte goes on to play Randall "Mouch" McHolland.
 Joe Minoso who plays Chaz Fink, the video analyst, goes on to play Joe Cruz.

 Amaury Nolasco (Sucre) and Wade Williams (Bellick) share the same birthday which is December 24.

 During the first episode of Season 5 the man in the 'fake' images of Michael online, is Paul Scheuring, the creator, co-producer and co-writer of this TV Series.